DrContrary/DrContrary.github.io/_posts/2018-11-15-sytox_vizualization_continued.md

 # Plotting and Analysis of Quantitative Image Analysis Data

-Last time we were working on some real data obtained from a quantitiative image analysis experiment.
+Last time we were working on some real data obtained from a quantitative image analysis experiment.
 This time we will pick up where we left off and look at a few more metrics and explore some more plotting options.

 **Goals**